 As O'Connor describes it, he's the Forrest Gump of military medicine, calling himself "a simple man who just found himself in extraordinary circumstances and didn't screw up."
 But his long list of accolades, educational achievements and prestigious job responsibilities fly in the face of that claim and instead depict a highly skilled family physician who has found himself continually searching for ways to better serve his patients, whether it's in a classroom, at a hospital or in a war zone.

 During his tenure with the Army, O'Connor served as a family physician, a flight surgeon, an instructor and a hyperbaric medical officer for some of the nation's most elite units, including the 82nd Airborne Division, the 75th Ranger Regiment and a special missions unit within the United States Army Special Operations Command.

-After being on the ground during countless combat rotations, O'Connor was instrumental in rethinking Department of Defense trauma procedures to develop new "point-of-wounding" strategies that addressed the unique needs of caring for wounded combatants in nonpermissive, hostile settings.
+After being on the ground during countless combat rotations, O'Connor was instrumental in rethinking Department of Defense trauma procedures to develop innovative point-of-wounding strategies that addressed the unique needs of caring for wounded combatants in nonpermissive, hostile settings.

 "We had to take the environment into account," O'Connor said, adding that although certain procedures worked perfectly well in hospital settings, they weren't always appropriate on the move, in the dark, while soldiers were getting shot at.

 "One of our tenets is, 'In God we trust; all others must bring data,' so we actually applied science to a very unique environment," he said of his role in helping launch the Committee on Tactical Combat Casualty Care.